majguo/context_engineering/README.md

 > *Agents often engage in conversations spanning hundreds of turns, requiring careful context management strategies.*
 >

+## Context Engineering Strategies

-In this repo, we break down some common strategies — write, select, compress, and isolate — for agent context engineering by reviewing various popular agents and papers.
+In this repo, we cover some common strategies — write, select, compress, and isolate — for agent context engineering by reviewing various popular agents and papers.
 We then explain how LangGraph is designed to support them!

-* Writing context - saving it outside the context window to help an agent perform a task.
+* **Writing context** - saving it outside the context window to help an agent perform a task.
-* Selecting context - pulling it into the context window to help an agent perform a task.
+* **Selecting context** - pulling it into the context window to help an agent perform a task.
-* Compressing context - retaining only the tokens required to perform a task.
+* **Compressing context** - retaining only the tokens required to perform a task.
-* Isolating context - splitting it up to help an agent perform a task.
+* **Isolating context** - splitting it up to help an agent perform a task.

-## Categories

-## 1. Write Context
+### 1. Write Context
 **Description**: Saving information outside the context window to help an agent perform a task.

 ### 📚 **What's Covered in [1_write_context.ipynb](context_engineering/1_write_context.ipynb)**